typescript-ohjelmointi/type-exercises/src/03-unknown-types/unknown-types.md

 # Any, unknown types

-Typescript has special these types, which usually should be avoided.
+Typescript has these special types any and unknown, which usually should be avoided.

 ```ts
 // Typescript can't help us anymore if we define this to be any